From Generation to Detection: A Multimodal Multi-Task Dataset for Benchmarking Health Misinformation: Result

 \section{Result}

-\textbf{Task 1: Information reliability check.} The results of the information reliability check are presented in Table~\ref{tab:task1}.
+\textbf{Task 1: Information Reliability Check.} The results of the information reliability check are presented in Table~\ref{tab:task1}.
 We divide the dataset into reliable and unreliable articles and apply VLLMs for binary classification across various data settings, including text-only, text-image, and mixed text-image content incorporating both human and AI-generated inputs.
 To assess the impact of AI-generated content, we introduce varying proportions of AI-generated context at 25\%, 50\%, and 75\%, in both text and image modalities.
 Baseline models perform better at classifying reliable articles than unreliable ones, with a significant disparity in F1 scores observed in both zero-shot and five-shot settings.
-In zero-shot setting, some models, such as Llava-1.6, GPT-4o, and GPT-4o-min, achieve perfect F1 scores for reliable articles but struggle to classify unreliable articles.
+In zero-shot setting, some models, such as Llava-1.6, MedGemma, GPT-4o, and GPT-4o-min, achieve perfect F1 scores for reliable articles but struggle to classify unreliable articles.
 This may be caused by that the models tend to classify input information as reliable without proper verification.
 In the five-shot setting, models' performance improve on unreliable articles but worsen on reliable ones.
 This suggests that example-based learning helps the models better understand content for verification.
+MedGemma's noticeably higher zero-shot and five-shot performance than other open-source models suggests that a model with health-domain-specific knowledge is better equipped to identify the reliability of health-related information.